Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 * `RUN_WORKFLOW_CONTAINER_IN_PRIVILEGED_MODE` - (optional) Used when `DOCKER_ENGINE_URL` is selected.
 If `true` then when the containerized workflow is initiated, the container it's running in will be run in 'privileged mode'.
 In some environments this is required for workflows which themselves run containers.
 * `ACCEPT_NEW_SUBMISSIONS` - (optional) if omitted then new submissions will be started.
 If present, then should be boolean (`true` or `false`).
 If `false` then no new submissions will be started, only existing ones will be finished up.
 This is an important feature for smoothly decommissioning one machine to switch to another.

-Now run:
+To start the service use:

 ```
 docker-compose --verbose up
 ```

-##### Running the Orchestrator as a Docker container with workflows submitted to a Workflow Execution Service
+#### Running the Orchestrator with Workflow Execution Service

+Do you wish to run the workflow jobs themselves as Docker containers or by sending jobs as web requests to a Workflow Execution Service (W.E.S.)?
+This lets you leverage the features of a chosen W.E.S. implementation.
 The instructions in the previous sections should be modified as follows:

 * `WES_ENDPOINT` - The address prefix of the WES Server, e.g., https://weshost.com/ga4gh/wes/v1.
 * `WES_SHARED_DIR_PROPERTY` - The location of a folder accessible by both the Orchestrator and the WES server.
 This is where the Synapse credentials file will be written.
 Note, this means that the server and the Orchestrator must share a file system.